WTAT-TV: History

 The station began operations on September 7, 1985, as Charleston's first independent station, under the ownership of Charleston Television Community Ltd., a local group led by Terry Trousdale, who also had the construction permit for the station.
 It aired an analog signal on UHF channel 24 from a transmitter near Awendaw.
 On October 9, 1986, as part of a deal between WTAT's owner and News Corporation, it became a charter affiliate of the fledgling Fox network.
 WTAT would have been the obvious choice as Charleston's Fox affiliate even without that affiliation deal, as it was the area's only general-entertainment independent station at the time.

-In 1987, Charleston Television Community Ltd. sold WTAT-TV to Act III Broadcasting, owner of WNRW-TV in Winston-Salem, North Carolina, for $3.3-$3.7 million; this was Act III's second station acquisition.
+In 1987, Charleston Television Community Ltd. sold WTAT-TV to Act III Broadcasting, owner of WNRW-TV in Winston-Salem, North Carolina, for $3.3–3.7 million; this was Act III's second station acquisition.

-Abry Communications bought the Act III group in early 1994.
-Abry formed Sullivan Broadcasting in 1995 to operate the Act III stations.
-In 1995, WTAT picked up UPN as a secondary affiliate until 1997 when former WB affiliate WMMP joined UPN.
-In 1998, Sullivan Broadcasting sold its stations to Sinclair Broadcast Group, which in turn, had to sell WTAT-TV, along with WRGT-TV and WVAH-TV to Glencairn, Ltd.
+Abry Communications bought the Act III group in 1995, and formed Sullivan Broadcasting to operate the stations.
+WTAT carried UPN as a secondary affiliation from 1995 until 1997 when former WB affiliate WMMP joined UPN.
+In 1998, Sullivan Broadcasting sold its stations to Sinclair Broadcast Group.
+However, earlier that year, Sinclair acquired WMMP from Max Media.
+As a result, Sinclair sold WTAT-TV, along with WRGT-TV and WVAH-TV to Glencairn, Ltd. That company was owned by Edwin Edwards, a former Sinclair executive, and appeared to be a minority-owned company.

-By the time Sinclair tried to acquire Sullivan's stations outright in 2001, it already owned WMMP, which it had purchased outright from Max Media Properties (a company partially related to the present-day Max Media) in July 1998.
-Sinclair could not legally keep both WTAT and WMMP because Charleston has only six full-power stations—too few to legally permit a duopoly.
-Although WTAT was longer-established, Sinclair opted to keep WMMP and sold WTAT to Glencairn, Ltd. That company was owned by Edwin Edwards, a former Sinclair executive, and appeared to be a minority-owned company.
 However, nearly all of Glencairn's stock was controlled by the Smith family, founders of Sinclair.
 In effect, Sinclair now had a duopoly in the Charleston market in violation of FCC regulations.
 Glencairn and Sinclair further circumvented the rules by crafting a local marketing agreement with WMMP as the senior partner, allowing Sinclair to continue operating WTAT.